 Internet Resilience

-The Internet plays a critical role in society today and the COVID-19 pandemic has further underlined the importance of reliable Internet connectivity for everyone.
+The Internet plays a critical role in society today and the COVID-19 pandemic further underlined the importance of reliable Internet connectivity for everyone.
 Unfortunately, not all countries have reliable Internet infrastructure.
-Low-income countries often have under-provisioned networks and lack both robust cable infrastructure and redundant interconnection systems.
+Low-income countries often have under-provisioned networks and lack robust cable infrastructure and redundant interconnection systems.
 In these countries or regions, the likelihood of Internet outages occurring is much higher than elsewhere.

 Infrastructure